jlu-ilr-hydro/odmf/odmf/static/media/help/messenger/index.md

 personal user page.
 After subscription, the user will receive all messages sent to that topic as an email.
 All messages can be seen and filtered by topic and other means at the mail icon.

-While users can [send messages on their own](/message/new), other parts of the system can publish messages also.
+While users can send messages on their own (odmf:/message/new ), other parts of the system can publish messages also.

 ## !fa-tasks Jobs